Andrew Vaughn Preview, Player Props: White Sox vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.52).
+- The Rockies have a 5.49 team ERA that ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to give up 173 total home runs at a clip of 1.4 per game (second-most in the league).
+- The Rockies allow the second-most home runs in baseball (174 total, 1.4 per game).

-- Lambert (2-4) gets the starting nod for the Rockies in his seventh start of the season.
-He's put together a 5.46 ERA in 59 1/3 innings pitched, with 51 strikeouts.

-- His last appearance came on Sunday against the Los Angeles Dodgers, when the righty threw six innings, surrendering three earned runs while giving up seven hits.
+- In his most recent appearance on Sunday against the Los Angeles Dodgers, the left-hander threw five innings, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.